 Beginning The Overhead Press

 With the proper setup in place you are ready to begin the overhead press.
 Remember to keep your back and core tight.
 You need a solid base while pressing the weight overhead.

 - Standing tall and strong take a deep breath, hold, and begin by pressing the weight upwards.

-- The goal is to keep the bar in as straight of a line as possible.
+- The goal is to keep the bar as straight as possible.

-- The bar will be moving up and in a straight path we want to keep the weight as close to the body as possible but we also want to avoid hitting ourselves in the chin, in order to do so we will need to move our head back a little bit.
+- The bar will be moving up and in a straight path.
+You want to keep the weight as close to the body as possible but also want to avoid hitting yourself in the chin.
+In order to do so you will need to move your head back a little bit.

-- Once the weight has cleared the chin and is moving upwards past your nose or bodies will need to begin to shift to compensate for the path that the bar is traveling.
-In order to do so we must begin to bring our chest forward.
+- Once the weight has cleared the chin and is moving upwards past your nose you will need to begin to shift to compensate for the path that the bar is traveling.
+In order to do so you must begin to bring your chest forward.

-- As we fully extend our arms overhead, our bodies should be directly underneath the bar.
+- As you fully extend your arms overhead, you should be directly underneath the bar.